About Us

 “As a community-oriented person, I believe that when we work together and collaborate with one another, amazing things happen.

 Projects that may have seemed impossible happen because of our partnerships and community-driven initiatives.
-This requires of us that we listen to one another and recognize the skills and energies that each partner brings to the table.
+This requires us to listen to one another and recognize the skills and energies that each partner brings to the table.
 When we utilize these strengths in developing our programs in innovative ways, all of our communities benefit.

-As a mediator and an educator, I fully support that work.
-As a Board member, I am proud to be a member of this organization and work with such talented people.”
+As a mediator and an educator, I fully support this work.
+As a Board member, I am proud to be a member of this organization and to work with such talented people.”

-Previously, he was the Programs and Services Director for Central South-West Region for Collège Boréal in charge of Employment and Immigration Services.
+Previously, he was the Programs and Services Director for the Central South-West Region for Collège Boréal, in charge of Employment and Immigration Services.

-As a Hermie Kreuger Memorial Award winner, Doug’s passion to better the lives of our communities is recognized.
+As a Hermie Kreuger Memorial Award winner, Doug’s passion for bettering the lives of our communities is recognized.
 As an honours graduate of the Addictions and Community Services Program at London’s Everest College, Doug is familiar with the needs of various populations.
-His community commitment was established through two decades of volunteering with a wide range of groups, and on various projects that supported community building.
+His community commitment was established through two decades of volunteering with a wide range of groups and on various projects that supported community building.

 Kim Whitehead, Director